GumusLab/phosnetvis-docs/docs/tutorials/KEA.md

 ***
 ## Final Words

 That's it!
-With this tutorial, you should now be able to run a KEA analysis on your own dataset file and built your KSI network!
-The next tutorial will cover how to customize, upload and visualize your KSI network using PhosPhoNetVis.  <a href="https://gumuslab.github.io/phosnetvis-docs/docs/tutorials/visualization.html"> ➡️ Tutorial 2 - Customization & Visualization </a>
+With this tutorial, you should now be able to run a fKSEA analysis on your own dataset file and built your KSI network!
+The next tutorial will cover how to customize, upload and visualize your KSI network using PhosPhoNetVis.  <a href="https://gumuslab.github.io/phosnetvis-docs/docs/tutorials/visualization.html"> ➡️ Tutorial 2 - Network Input & Visualization </a>